pangpang20/gaussdb-python/docs/basic/usage.rst

 The above :ref:`pattern of use <usage>` only shows the default behaviour of the adapter.
-GaussDB can be customised in several ways, to allow the smoothest integration between your Python program and your PostgreSQL database:
+GaussDB can be customised in several ways, to allow the smoothest integration between your Python program and your GaussDB database:

 - If your program is concurrent and based on `asyncio` instead of on threads/processes, you can use :ref:`async connections and cursors <async>`.